Clubjudge/hari/README.md

 comments.to_a
 comments.members # both list all members in a list

-comments.include?('trololol')
+comments.include?('trololol') # or comments.member?('trololol')
-comments.member?('trololol')  # expensive for a list, gets first all members
+                              # expensive for a list, gets all members first